awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 # Scaling Cooldowns for Amazon EC2 Auto Scaling<a name="Cooldown"></a>

-The cooldown period is a configurable setting for your Auto Scaling group that helps to ensure that it doesn't launch or terminate additional instances before the previous scaling activity takes effect\.
+The cooldown period helps to ensure that your Auto Scaling group doesn't launch or terminate additional instances before the previous scaling activity takes effect\.
+You can configure the length of time based on your instance warmup period or other application needs\.

+Amazon EC2 Auto Scaling supports cooldown periods when using simple scaling policies, but not when using other scaling policies\.
 After the Auto Scaling group dynamically scales using a simple scaling policy, it waits for the cooldown period to complete before resuming scaling activities\.

-**Important**
-Amazon EC2 Auto Scaling supports cooldown periods when using simple scaling policies, but not when using target tracking policies, step scaling policies, or scheduled scaling\.
+You can use the default cooldown period associated with your Auto Scaling group, or you can override the default by specifying a cooldown period for your policy\.
+For more information about simple scaling, see [Simple and Step Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-simple-step.md)\.

 When you manually scale your Auto Scaling group, the default is not to wait for the cooldown period, but you can override the default and honor the cooldown period\.
 If an instance becomes unhealthy, the Auto Scaling group does not wait for the cooldown period to complete before replacing the unhealthy instance\.
+For more information about manual scaling, see [Manual Scaling](as-manual-scaling.md)\.

 Amazon EC2 Auto Scaling supports both default cooldown periods and scaling\-specific cooldown periods\.